 In the course of his practice, Sean frequently counsels corporate clients seeking to acquire or sell assets as part of the bankruptcy process.
 Sean also regularly advises lending and investor clients on structuring considerations in the areas of fund finance, securitization and trade receivables financing.

-In peer ranking publications and other industry sources, Sean is frequently recognized as a standout in the restructuring field.
-In 2008, Sean was named by Institutional Investor News as one of its ten “Rising Stars of Bankruptcy/Restructuring Law and Workouts.”
-More recently, Sean was recognized by Law 360, a leading newswire for business lawyers, as one of its “10 bankruptcy lawyers under 40 to watch” among all practitioners nationwide.
-According to Chambers USA 2012, clients say that Sean “is very focused on what the best path is to get the best results for us and our interests.”
-Chambers USA 2011 noted that sources consider him a “future star of the sector.”
+In peer ranking publications and other industry sources, Sean has frequently been recognized as a standout in the restructuring field.
+Early in his career, Sean was named by Institutional Investor News as one of its ten “Rising Stars of Bankruptcy/Restructuring Law and Workouts” and was recognized by Law 360, a leading newswire for business lawyers, as one of its “10 bankruptcy lawyers under 40 to watch” among all practitioners nationwide.
+More recently, Chambers USA has noted that clients laud Sean for being “very focused” on “the best path to get the best results for us and our interests.

 Sean joined Mayer Brown in 2000.